mitrikdev/mitrikdev/README.md

 ### 🤝 Working With Me

-I move fast, learn fast, and care about code that helps people.
+I move fast, learn fast, teach well and care about code that helps people.
 I value good design, low friction collaboration, and solving real problems with creativity and precision.

 ---